top of page

 Will I be asleep during the session?

-Some people drift into very deep rest or light sleep, while others remain aware throughout.
-Both experiences are perfectly fine and equally beneficial.
+Some people drift into very deep rest or light sleep, while others remain awake throughout the session.
+Both experiences are completely normal.

 What happens after the session?